11 Club Soda members walked into Parliament

-We didn’t mean to ‘lobby’.
+We didn’t mean to ‘lobby’ Parliament or anyone else.
 That is for charities and the like.
 Club Soda is a healthy lifestyle movement that empowers us, as individuals, to take action and responsibility for our own futures.

 But, well, many Club Soda members drink a lot of alcohol-free drinks (0.5% ABV and below), and we have learnt that pubs often don’t stock them as they are confused because of the labelling (and tax levels) of them.
 So really we decided that we could not stay quiet on this topic.
 And that’s how eleven of us ended up in Parliament last week.

 Fiona Bruce MP hosted Club Soda and Alcohol Concern, and we invited along some our alcohol-free drinks producing friends: Fitbeer, Nirvana Brewery, Teetotal GnT, Heineken 0.0, St Peter’s Brewery and Big Drop Brewing, and Wise Bartender provided us with some wines too.
-They put on a great drinks tasting for the MPs and Lords who came along, and heard what we had to say.
+They put on a great drinks tasting for the Members of Parliament and Lords who came along, and heard what we had to say.

 The amazing boom in new drinks led by homegrown producers has been one of the most exciting developments in the last few years.
 When I gave up drinking nearly 6 years ago, there was not that much choice.
 And in pubs and restaurants, there still often isn’t.
 It seems that the demand is high, but availability low.